francesco-innocenti/Neuro_AI_Papers/README.md

 [If deep learning is the answer, what is the question?](https://www.nature.com/articles/s41583-020-00395-8) by Saxe, Nelli & Summerfield (2021)

-In contrast to the above perspectives, these authors caution against the view that focusing on deep networks in neuroscience means giving up trying to explain neural computation, emphasising that these models should make falsifiable predictions.
+In contrast to many other perspectives including the above, these authors caution against the view that focusing on deep networks in neuroscience means giving up trying to explain neural computation, emphasising that these models should make falsifiable predictions.

 [Biological constraints on neural network models of cognitive function](https://www.nature.com/articles/s41583-021-00473-5)